Tools For Business

 The Franchise Tax Board (FTB) today announced updated special tax relief for all California taxpayers due to the COVID-19 pandemic.
 The FTB is postponing until July 15.

 The San Diego & Imperial SBDC Network is providing all services online.
-You can visit www.SDIVSBDC.org and click "request counseling" to get assistance.
-The SBDC can help you apply for capital and work through the ways you now have to pivot to get through this time when everyone must be physically distant from one another.
+You can visit www.SDIVSBDC.org and click "Request Counseling" to get assistance.
+The SBDC can help you apply for capital and work through the ways you now have to pivot to get personal assistance or “On-Demand Training” for free training courses.
 The Small Business Development Center (SBDC) guide can help you navigate a number of SBA programs relevant to business survival and recovery.

 Federal assistance information can be found at the Small Business Administration – San Diego office.